End of Year Thoughts from NYVC Founder and President, Justin Stoney hero

 The launch of Voice Lessons Online was also pretty exciting.
 To have our staff present video content as a team for the first time is really significant.
 The entire show is about breaking down an artist’s craft in a positive, educational way.

 These are not "reaction videos" like you would find elsewhere.
 Our videos give and encourage and educate.
 Everything that a reaction video takes is what we are reversing and giving back.
 That’s the uniqueness of our project.
 Our professionals aren’t giving a critique.
-They are breaking down what the artists is doing, how they are doing it and what makes the vocal production so special.“
+They are breaking down what the artist is doing, how they are doing it, and what makes the vocal production so special.“

 What can all singers do in this time of year to treat their voices well?